 The only remaining requirement for vaccinated travelers entering Canada is an administrative requirement that is very simple, which is to fill out a declaration in Canada’s ArriveCAN app (or on the website).
-It’s extremely easy: you just answer the questions, it takes 3 minutes.
-Setting up your profile the first time takes at most a few minutes, it’s also pretty easy.
+That alone is more than what we should have, and it’s extremely useless of course.
+But at least it’s easy: you just answer the questions, it takes literally less than 2 minutes.

 You have 2 options to access ArriveCAN:

-I’m not exaggerating when I say it takes just 3 minutes, it’s really that fast.
-I timed it last week.
-I’ll show you exactly how to do it all in a video (or screenshots) at the end of this guide.
+I’m not exaggerating when I say filling out the ArriveCAN app takes just 2 minutes, it’s really that fast.
+I timed it many of the 10+ times I did it.
+As I said, I’ll show you exactly how to do it all in a video (or screenshots) at the end of this guide (or you can skip straight to the video if you prefer).

-But first, I’ll give you all the information you might want.
+But first, I’ll give you all the information you might want about Canada’s ArriveCAN app.

 How to know if you need to fill out the ArriveCAN app